credativ/plutono/docs/sources/datasources/azuremonitor.md

 ### List of supported Azure Monitor metrics

 Not all metrics returned by the Azure Monitor Metrics API have values.
-To make it easier for you when building a query, the Grafana data source has a list of supported metrics and ignores metrics which will never have values.
+To make it easier for you when building a query, the Plutono data source has a list of supported metrics and ignores metrics which will never have values.
 This list is updated regularly as new services and metrics are added to the Azure cloud.
-For more information about the list of metrics, refer to [current supported namespaces](https://github.com/grafana/grafana/blob/master/public/app/plugins/datasource/grafana-azure-monitor-datasource/azure_monitor/supported_namespaces.ts).
+For more information about the list of metrics, refer to [current supported namespaces](https://github.com/credativ/plutono/blob/master/public/app/plugins/datasource/plutono-azure-monitor-datasource/azure_monitor/supported_namespaces.ts).

 ### Alerting

-Grafana alerting is supported for the Azure Monitor service.
+Plutono alerting is supported for the Azure Monitor service.
 This is not Azure Alerts support.
-For more information about Grafana alerting, refer to [how alerting in Grafana works]({{< relref "../alerting/_index.md" >}}).
+For more information about Plutono alerting, refer to [how alerting in Plutono works]({{< relref "../alerting/_index.md" >}}).

 {{< figure src="/static/img/docs/v60/azuremonitor-alerting.png" class="docs-image--no-shadow" caption="Azure Monitor Alerting" >}}